ncatlab/nlab-content/pages/5/4/1/7/27145/content.md

 A **probicategory** is a "[[horizontal categorification|many-object]]" generalisation of a [[promonoidal category]], in the same way that a [[bicategory]] is a "many-object" generalisation of a [[monoidal category]].

-Just as a promonoidal category in the most general context in which we can perform [[Day convolution]] to obtain a monoidal structure on the category of presheaves, a probicategory is the most general context in which we can perform convolution locally to obtain a bicategory structure on the local cocompletion.
+Just as a promonoidal category in the most general context in which we can perform [[Day convolution]] to obtain a monoidal structure on the category of presheaves, a probicategory is the most general context in which we can perform convolution locally to obtain a bicategory structure on the [[local cocompletion]].

 ## Definition